2023 California Rules of Court

 (c) Right to representation

-A child is entitled to have the child's interests represented by counsel at every stage of the proceedings, including postdispositional hearings.
-Counsel must continue to represent the child unless relieved by the court on the substitution of other counsel or for cause.
+A child is entitled to have their interests represented by counsel at every stage of the proceedings, including in the postdispositional phase.
+Counsel must continue to represent the child unless relieved by the court upon the substitution of other counsel, or for cause.

 (d) Limits to responsibilities